atlibby/CLI-atlibby/README.md

 ## Program Compilation and Running (Mac OSX)

-To compile using DMD, open terminal and navigate to the directory in which your .d project file is located, let's use hello.d as an example.
-Once in the desired directory, type this into the CL to compile hello.d:
+To compile using DMD, open terminal and navigate to the directory in which your .d project file is located.
+In this case, we will be running and using dlang_program.d.
+Type this command into the terminal:

-*dmd hello.d*
+*dmd dlang_program.d*

 After which you will press the RETURN key and type this into the CL to run your program:

-*./hello*
+*./dlang_program*